 - Call whisper: Ask your callers to speak their name before answering the call so that you can kick things off on the right foot by saying their name right.

 eVoice is a great virtual phone number provider for solopreneurs who need a single professional line.
 Plans start at just $12 per user, per month and unlock all of eVoice’s features.
 Features like call forwarding, simultaneous ring, and voicemail transcription are similar to what you’ll find with 800.com or Grasshopper, but the pricing for eVoice is much better suited for a single user.

 While eVoice claims to provide all features on its Elite Annual plan, you’ll find add-on features are available for an extra cost—but you have to contact sales to obtain pricing details.
 Add-on features include call recording, online faxing, unlimited SMS, and web conferencing.

 When you need a single line for a single user, eVoice is a great choice.
-You can purchase local, international, toll-free, or vanity numbers, and 800, 888, 877, 866, 855, 844, and 833 prefixes are all available.
+As covered in our eVoice review, you can purchase local, international, toll-free, or vanity numbers, and 800, 888, 877, 866, 855, 844, and 833 prefixes are all available.
 However, if you have team members and need multiple local, toll-free, or vanity numbers, RingCentral is probably the better 800.com alternative.

 eVoice Pricing at a Glance*

 - Elite Annual: $12 per user, per month for all features, 24/7 customer support, and unlimited calls

 - Add-ons: Contact sales for pricing for call recording, online faxing, unlimited SMS, and web conferencing add-ons